tp-kafka/exercise/exercise02.md

 # Exercise 02
 The goal of this excercise is to get familiar with the usage of Kafka from a Java Application.

-## Producing Messages
+## JUnit
 We will start by experimenting with JUnit Tests and Embedded Kafka.

+### Producing Messages
 You will find predefined methods within the chat-service project in class ProduceExcerciseTest marked with 'TODO'.
 Run these tests with "mvn test" in the maven container.

 - [ ] Use the KafkaTemplate (kafka) to produce a string to a topic.
 - [ ] Use the KafkaTemplate (kafka) to produce a string with a given key to a topic.
 - [ ] Use the KafkaTemplate (kafka) to produce a string without key to a specified partition of a topic.

-## Consuming Messages
+### Consuming Messages
-We will still work with the JUnit Tests and the Embedded Kafka.
 You will find predefined methods within the chat-service project in class KafkaTestConsumer marked with 'TODO' and a corresponding JUnit test "ConsumeExcerciseTest".

-- [ ] Consume as simple string payload from topic "consumeString" by using the KafkaListener annotation
+- [ ] Consume a simple string payload from topic "consumeString" by using the KafkaListener annotation
 - [ ] Consume topic and partition (on which the message was received) as well as the string payload from topic "consumeMetadata" by using the KafkaListener, Payload and Header annotation and the KafkaHeaders class

-## Chat Application
+## Spring Boot Kafka Application
 Now we will work on our Chat Application Example.